minprog/app-studio/40 Guided/50 Many Lists/10 Assignment.md

 2. Create a new project, using this pattern as a name: `studentname-pset5`.

 3. Copy any code that you need from your old project.

-## How to submit

-1. Add a `README.md` with screenshot and a brief description.
-Use Markdown to format your README, as supported by GitHub.
-The screenshot must be uploaded to your GitHub repository first!
-Do that nice and clean in a separate folder called `doc`.

-2. Commit and push one last time (hopefully!).

-3. Check if your project actually works for other developers!
-Go to the GitHub webpage for your repository and use the "Download zip" button.
-Unpack that zip somewhere unusual (your Desktop maybe?) and try to open and run the project.

-4. When all is set, paste the GitHub repo URL below, in the textbox!